 Higham is a member of the editorial boards of the journals Acta Numerica, Forum of Mathematics, Foundations of Computational Mathematics.
 IMA Journal of Numerical Analysis, Linear Algebra and Its Applications, Numerical Algorithms, and Peer J Computer Science.
 He is also (Founding) Editor-in-Chief of the SIAM Fundamentals of Algorithms book series.

-He is President-elect of SIAM, and was Vice President at Large (2010-2013) and served for over ten years on the SIAM Board of Trustees and the SIAM Council.
+He is the current President of SIAM, and was Vice President at Large (2010-2013) and served for over ten years on the SIAM Board of Trustees and the SIAM Council.
 He has also served on the Board of Directors of the International Linear Algebra Society, and as Chair of the SIAM Activity Group on Linear Algebra.
 He is a frequent invited speaker at international conferences, served for 17 years on the (permanent) organizing committee of the Householder Symposia on Numerical Linear Algebra, and was a member of the Scientific Program Committee for ICIAM 2011…